olebole/irafdoc/doc/astcat.afiltpars.rst

   <h3>Formats</h3>
   <!-- BeginSection: 'FORMATS' -->
   <p>
-  A format  specification has the form <tt>"%w.dCn"</tt>, where w is the field width, d is the number of decimal places or the number of digits  of precision,  C  is  the  format  code,  and  n is radix character for format code <tt>"r"</tt> only.
+  A format  specification has the form <span style="font-family: monospace;">"%w.dCn"</span>, where w is the field width, d is the number of decimal places or the number of digits  of precision,  C  is  the  format  code,  and  n is radix character for format code <span style="font-family: monospace;">"r"</span> only.
 The w and d fields are optional.
 The  format codes C are as follows:
   </p>
   <pre>